CWKSC/macro-library/README.md

 This repository contains some advanced techniques for macros.
 For example:

+* Delayed expansion
-delayed expansion, distinguishing the number of parameters, expanding different macros according to the parameter integer, Implement default parameters, create unique variable names, and a bunch of derived syntactic sugar
+* Distinguishing the number of parameters
+* Expanding different macros according to the parameter integer
+* Implementing default parameters
+* Create unique variable names

-Even try catch in C, of course not the original one
+* Even try catch in C, of course not traditional one

-___

-This repository is related to some articles, the relevant URL is at the bottom, but this is in simplified Chinese.
+* ... and a bunch of derived syntactic sugar

 ___